 If this man is demon possessed as we have been taught, by a Legion of 600-2000 demonic spirits, then how is it those demons can’t keep him away from Jesus.
 Why would they make him run to Jesus and throw him down at Jesus feet?
 Supposedly demon possessed people are possessed so that they can’t control themselves.
 So the demons can make him cut himself, but they don’t have the power to keep the man from going to Jesus?"

 Jesus said it was an unclean spirit, singular, not plural.
 It literally says “he was saying indeed to him, you come forth, the spirit, the unclean out of the man.”
-If you were with us in the last session we saw the woman with a spirit of infirmity.
-We looked at the fact that Proverbs 18:14 says, The spirit of a man will sustain him in sickness, But who can bear a broken spirit?
+Remember the woman with a spirit of infirmity.
+Proverbs 18:14 says, The spirit of a man will sustain him in sickness, But who can bear a broken spirit?
 Are we to believe that there is a such thing as a demonic spirit named broken?
 Are we to think there is an evil spirit called contrite?
 Jesus is speaking to the fact that the man’s spirit, his heart which in proverbs is frequently the companion if not the parallel…that is spirit/heart is unclean.
 This is a mentally ill man.
 After the fact the man is “in his right mind”.
 That is the end result.

 Mental illness was thought to be caused by demons (the spirits of dead people tormenting their minds).
 People thought that Jesus was mad and said this must be because He had a demon- “He has a demon, and is mad” (Jn.
 10:20; 7:19-20; 8:52).
 They believed that demons caused madness.